5ec1cff/TrickyStore/README.md

 [中文 README](README.zh-CN.md)

-## Stop opening source
+## Stop making source available

-Due to the rampant misuse and the contributions received after open-sourcing being less than expected, this module will be closed-source starting from version 1.1.0.
+Due to the rampant misuse and the contributions received after making source available being less than expected, this module will be closed-source starting from version 1.1.0.

 ## Usage